repository-settings/app/README.md

         users: []
         teams: []
 ```

+### Inheritance

+This app uses [probot-config](https://github.com/probot/probot-config).
+This means you can inherit settings from another repo, and only override what you want to change.

+Individual settings in the arrays listed under `labels`, `teams` (once it is supported) and `branches` will be merged with the base repo if the `name` of an element in the array matches the `name` of an element in the corresponding array in the base repo.
+A possible future enhancement would be to make that work for the other settings arrays based on `username`, or `title`.
+This is not currently supported.

+To further clarify: Inheritance within the Protected Branches plugin allows you to override specific settings per branch.
+For example, your `.github` repo may set default protection on the `master` branch.
+You can then include `master` in your `branches` array, and only override the `required_approving_review_count`.
+Alternatively, you might only have a branch like `develop` in your `branches` array, and would still get `master` protection from your base repo.

 **WARNING:** Note that this app inherently _escalates anyone with `push` permissions to the **admin** role_, since they can push config settings to the `master` branch, which will be synced.
 In a future, we may add restrictions to allow changes to the config file to be merged only by specific people/teams, or those with **admin** access _(via a combination of protected branches, required statuses, and branch restrictions)_.
 Until then, use caution when merging PRs and adding collaborators.